Formula - substring

 nodi

-Example: Extracting the first four characters from the message body.
+Example: Extracting the first 4 characters from the message body using substring formula.

 Suppose you have a message context value with the key id containing Amazing Function.